Euro hovers near 23-month lows as dollar bulls eye U.S. GDP data

 After a small rise in volatility this week - albeit from multi-year lows - currency markets turned calm on Friday, with most major pairs stuck in tight trading ranges.

-The dollar index versus a basket of six major currencies inched lower to 98.164 after hitting 98.322 on Thursday, its highest since May 2017.
+The dollar index versus a basket of six major currencies inched lower to 98.101 after advancing to 98.322 on Thursday, its highest since May 2017.

 Data at 1230 GMT is expected to show that U.S. gross domestic product (GDP) increased 2.0 percent year-on-year in the first quarter.
 That follows strong capital goods numbers on Thursday.